 Within seven years, by February 5, 2018, both countries agreed to reduce the number of offensive weapons with a 30% reduction in deployed strategic warheads and 50% reduction in ICBMs and ICBM launchers.
 The two also pledged to continue to submit to international inspections for verification.

 The US Department of State acknowledges that the agreement does not impose limitations on missile defense and conventional strike capabilities, noting in particular that it “does not limit testing, development, or deployment of current or planned U.S. missile defense programs or long-range conventional strike capabilities.”

-Although the aggregate number of nuclear warheads and nuclear tests has continued to decrease over the last two decades, the complete abolition of nuclear weapons – "Global Zero" – is far off and may never be achieved.
-Yet Glenn Seaborg observed in a 1986 interview that on balance the NPT “had a tremendous influence in slowing the proliferation of weapons.
+Many critics point to the thousands of nuclear weapons still deployed around the world and North Korea, Israel, India, and Pakistan's nuclear programs as evidence of the NPT's shortcomings.
+Yet Seaborg argued in a 1986 interview that on balance the NPT “had a tremendous influence in slowing the proliferation of weapons.
 Whereas if there were no NPT…it'd just be a plethora of countries that were building nuclear weapons.
 Now there are obviously a few countries that haven't signed the NPT and are still problems.
 But it's much better to have it focused down to a few countries than to have dozens of countries going the direction of nuclear weapons.”

 Although universal compliance on nuclear test bans and treaties, as with most international law, is difficult and highly unlikely, nuclear nonproliferation and disarmament are likely to remain goals of the international community as long as nuclear weapons pose a threat to international peace and security.